 Dynamics 365 release schedule and early access

-This article provides information about the 2020 release wave 1 (April 2020 - September 2020) schedule and early access for the following apps that are available as part of early access:
+This article provides information about the 2021 release wave 1 (April 2021 - September 2021) schedule and early access for the following apps that are available as part of early access:

 - Dynamics 365 Marketing

 - Dynamics 365 Human Resources

 Key dates for the 2021 release wave 1

 Here are the key dates for the 2021 release wave 1.

 |Release plans available||January 27, 2021||Learn about the new capabilities coming in the 2021 release wave 1 (April 2021 – September 2021) across Dynamics 365 and Microsoft Power Platform.|

 |Early access available||February 1, 2021||Test and validate new features and capabilities that will be a part of the 2021 release wave 1, coming in February, before they get enabled automatically for your end users.
 You can view the list of Dynamics 365 early access features and Microsoft Power Platform early access features now.|